securitybunker/databunker/README.md

 When saving records in Databunker, Databunker knows to extract user email, phone, login identity, and custom identity and built a secure hashed-based index for quick user record lookup.

-In addition inn Databunker, you have a secure session storage API, temp shareable identities API, automatic record expiration and removal, compliance with pseudonymization, DPO management tool, user-accessible UI, and many more features.
+In addition in Databunker, you have a secure session storage API, temp shareable identities API, automatic record expiration and removal, compliance with pseudonymization, DPO management tool, user-accessible UI, and many more features.

 #### Diagram of old-style solution.